DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-07-07-reviewing-course-statuses.md

 The ‘Empty’ course status serves a limited purpose, and we will remove it.

-When a course is created it will be ‘Draft’ instead.
+Courses created by users will be in the ‘Draft’ status instead.

 ### Scheduled